 A ride may pull me far away from my Boost zones, but a food delivery generally will not.
 This allows me to work most efficiently in unlocking the bonus and maximizing my earnings per ride at the same time.

 This is actually one of the hidden benefits of doing delivery in general.
-Delivery companies like Caviar tend to operate in a smaller area and this keeps the miles off of your car.
+Delivery companies like Caviar tend to operate in a smaller area, which keeps the miles off of your car.

 When you end up breaking that down by the total dollars earned per mile driven on a given day, the earnings often beat out UberX since you don’t end up with long trips that force you to drive unpaid miles.